hlayan/ebc/README.md

 # EBC

-Electirc Bill Calculator (Myanmar EBC) is a simple and lightweight app.
+Electric Bill Calculator (Myanmar EBC) is a simple and lightweight app.

 Unlike other! my app is very easy to use that is you can input numbers and see the results as live.